jonashackt/vagrant-ansible-on-appveyor/README.md

-# vagrant-ansible-on-travisci
+# vagrant-ansible-on-appveyor

 [![Build status](https://ci.appveyor.com/api/projects/status/i7865icuuhd6457s?svg=true)](https://ci.appveyor.com/project/jonashackt/vagrant-ansible-on-appveyor)

-Example project showing how to install and use Vagrant on TravisCI and how to use a Ansible playbook to connect to the running Vagrant Box inside Travis
+Example project showing how to install and use Vagrant on a "free" Cloud CI system to finally be able to use Ansible to configure the VagrantBox.

 ## Why Vagrant on a CI system?